Compute

 (Optional) Provides supplementary information about the alarm rule.

-2. Select a monitored object and configure alarm content parameters.
+2. Select resources and configure other parameters.

 Table 2 Parameter description